richard-vh/CDE_123_HandsOnLab/README.md

 ## About the CDE Lab

 In these Labs you will gain hands-on experience the Cloudera Data Engineering Service.
-In this excercise you will:
+You will:

-1. Develop a PySpark and Iceberg Application with Spark 3.5 connecting to a Spark Virtual Cluster via Spark Connect using the VSCode IDE.
+1. Develop a PySpark and Iceberg Application connecting to a Spark Virtual Cluster via Spark Connect using the JupyterLab IDE.
 2. Prototype your Spark Application in a dedicated CDE DEV environment.
 3. Use git to back up your code and push it to a dedicated CDE PRD environment.
 4. Create an Airflow Pipeline to orchestrate multiple Spark Applications.